botpress/botpress/docs/guide/docs/quickstart.md

 ![Hello from the bot](assets/flow_page.png)

 You can get additional information from the emulator's debugger by selecting the debug button.
-This panel is specifically designed for you, as the bot owner, to understand why you get a specific answer.
+This panel is specifically designed for you, as the chatbot developer, to understand why you get a specific answer.
 Note that it is only available for authenticated users.
 It includes all sorts of useful information: the dialog engine's elected suggestion, nodes flowed through, and natural language intents or questions.
 You can also view the raw JSON event that contains all details if you need further data.

 ![Emulator Hello](assets/debugger.png)